 When were picking up ingredients to make takoyaki at a nearby Japanese Market (Sanko Trading), the clerk thought that we were making okonomiyaki and suggested that we pick up a Japanese cabbage as it is milder and softer than its North American cousins.
 Not being able to resist the temptation of trying something new, we grabbed the cabbage and proceeded to make the cabbage-based pancakes.
 (This dish includes pork belly, how could we say no??
 Especially because there was some left over chashu pork slices from a ramen soup making weekend last month. )

 The rolled pork belly was sealed in a package with a braising solution of light soya sauce (usukuchi), sake, mirin, water, sugar, ginger and scallions.
-It was cooked for 72 hours at 60 C (140 F) for 3 days.
+It was cooked for 72 hours at 60 C (140 F).
 After cooling it was thinly sliced and repackaged into individual portions.
 See recipe.